troyeig/Formula1_SQL/README.md

 ## 1. What tracks have hosted the most grand prix since 1950?
 ## 2. What constructors have participated in the most championships?
 ## 3. What drivers have raced the most grand prix?
-## 4. What drivers have the highest average race position?
+## 4. What drivers have the best average race position?
 ## 5. What constructors have the highest average finishing position in the constructor's championship?
 ## 6. What drivers have the highest average finishing position in the driver's championship?
 ## 7. Who has the most constructor's championships?